Convert Watt-second to Kiloelectron-volt (Ws to keV)

 - Select the Watt-second Value: Start by determining the watt-second (Ws) value you want to convert into kiloelectron-volt (keV).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert watt-second to kiloelectron-volt, multiply the selected Ws value by 6.241509e+15.
-This factor is essential for accurately converting from a larger unit (Ws) to a much smaller unit (keV).
+- Multiply by the Conversion Factor: To calculate watt-second to equivalent kiloelectron-volt amount, multiply the selected Ws value by 6.241509e+15.

 - Illustration of Multiplication: